parente/tott/doc/syllabus.rst

 You will also complete a final project.
 The project will be similar to the assignments, but on a larger scale.

 I will grade both the assignments and final projects against specs and test suites.
-I will make both available to you at the start of each assignment so that you have a continuous objective measure of your progress.
+I will make both available to you at the start of each assignment so that you have a continuous, objective measure of your progress.

 Grading Criteria
 ----------------